-Following the success of the Happy Place podcast – preceded by two best-selling books, Broadcaster Fearne Cotton announced the first ever Happy Place Festival.
+Following the success of the Happy Place podcast – preceded by two best-selling books, Broadcaster Fearne Cotton announced the first-ever Happy Place Festival in 2019.

 Described as the ‘Woodstock of Wellness’ by Russell Brand, this wellness festival is designed to be a ‘fully immersive experience giving people the chance to go and escape anything that they are dealing with in real life and come away with some brilliant tools to help them. ‘

 Spread over two weekends in summer, the festival first took place at Chiswick House and Gardens on 3rd and 4th August 2019, and again at National Trust’s Tatton Park on 7th and 8th September 2019.
 The dates for 2020 are roughly the same weekends.

 Seeking moments of calm, the collaborating with Rituals reinforced the need to ‘slow down’ and ‘bring joy to daily rituals through thoughtful and conscious body and wellbeing products.’